zacharyholecek/2D_group_statistics/README.md

 # Biology
 For biologists studying collective behavior in swarms, flocks, schools, etc. DBSCAN has natural parameters.
-Set epsilon equal to the median range of the organism's "zone of interaction".
+Set epsilon equal to the median of the organism's "zone of interaction" range.